Best Switzerland Travel Tips For An Amazing Trip

 The quality of food in Switzerland is overall good.
 Many products, like meat, cheese, etc. are locally sourced.
 Yes, the Swiss love their meat, despite the price, and have a lot of meat and cheese in their diet.

 Thus, if you are vegan or vegetarian, you may have a hard time.
 In Zurich, you’ll be pleasantly surprised to find a great variety of vegetarian and vegan restaurants.
-But in many other places, the max. you get is a pasta dish with tomato sauce if you are looking for something vegan/vegetarian.
+But in many other places, the max. you get a pasta dish with tomato sauce if you are looking for something vegan/vegetarian.
 However, as in most parts of the world. this is also changing and more and more vegan/vegetarian-friendly options are available.

 Also, while the quality of the food is high, you may also be surprised that the Swiss use a lot of MSG, even placing some on the tables at restaurants (however, I have noticed this more in rural areas).